How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 Ultra

-Use Ultra when the ideas are right but the wording feels too patterned, too flat, or too obviously AI-generated.
+Use Ultra when the ideas are right but the wording feels too patterned, too flat, or not natural enough for the final context.
 Because it makes stronger structural changes, it also needs closer review.

 Best rule